 Why is the universe governed by equations which many scientists describe as beautiful?

-Pessimism regarding the human condition (reductionism and a debilitating scepticism) leads nowhere.
+Pessimism regarding the human condition (reductionism and a debilitating skepticism) leads nowhere.

 Optimism leads us to God, just as God leads us to optimism.